- Donor-Advised Funds

 We have also seen international donors using UK donor-advised funds to manage their philanthropy and cross-border giving.

 Donor-advised funds continue to grow in all key metrics.
-Due to restatements in Stewardship’s financial statements we saw a drop in contributions from 2019 to 2020 to donor-advised funds.
-Grants from donor-advised funds have grown at a compound annual growth rate of 9 per cent between 2017 and 2021.
-Donor-advised funds are becoming well-established as effective giving vehicles for active donors who want to support their favourite charities.
+2022 marks the tenth year in a row of growth in contributions to donor-advised funds.
+Grants from donor-advised funds have grown at a compound annual growth rate of 15.6 per cent between 2018 and 2022.
+Donor-advised funds are becoming well-established as effective giving vehicles for active donors who want to support to their favourite charities.

-This report examined thirteen charities registered at the Charity Commission of England and Wales that sponsor donor-advised funds.
+This report examined 11 charities registered at the Charity Commission of England and Wales that sponsor donor-advised funds.

 Primary Data Sources